mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ## 3- Callbacks

-So, in the last lecture, you learned that this *return { id: id, gitHubUsername: 'mukhtar' };* user object that you're returning, will not be available as the returned value of this *const user = getUser(1);* function.
+So, in the last lecture, you learned that this *return { id: id, gitHubUsername: 'mukhtar' };* *user* object that you're returning, will not be available as the returned value of this *const user = getUser(1);* function.
 In this lecture, I'm going to show you how to use a *Callback* to get this *user* object.
-So first, let's delete the *return 1* we're returning outside the *setTimeout* function, because we don't really need it.
+So first, let's delete the *return 1* we were returning outside the *setTimeout* function, because we don't really need it.

 Now, we need to make a small change to the signature of this *getUser()* function.
 We need to add another parameter, we call this *callback*.